tink-crypto/tink/docs/OBJC-HOWTO.md

    ```sh
    pod init
    ```

    This command creates a file called Podfile.

 3. Edit the Podfile.

-   For a stable release, add the following line:
+   For the current stable release, add the following line:

    ```
    pod 'Tink'
    ```

-   For a pre-release use the following line instead:
+   For a particular version, use a line like the following instead:

    ```
    pod 'Tink', '1.2.0-rc2'